-As your business grows, the number of users of your website will increase, leading to higher load on your WordPress hosting infrastructure.
-If you don’t scale the hosting infrastructure for the new load, your WordPress website will slow down, your users’ experience will suffer, and they will move elsewhere.
+As your business grows, your website’s user base will increase alongside it, leading to a higher load on your WordPress hosting infrastructure.
+If you don’t scale the hosting infrastructure for the new load, your WordPress website will slow down, your users’ experience will suffer and they will move elsewhere.

 What does it mean to scale your WordPress site?